 (d) RETIRED: A person who has been a member of the Association in good standing for at least 25 years and no longer works on a full-time basis for remuneration.
 The Retired Member shall have all the rights and privileges of membership but shall receive the Journal of Dental Research only upon payment of the Journal subscription fee.

 3. APPROVAL OF APPLICATIONS.
-The applications of eligible applicants who conform to the recognized standards of professional ethics may be processed and approved routinely by the Executive Director.
+The applications of eligible applicants who conform to the recognized standards of professional ethics may be processed and approved routinely by the Chief Executive Officer.
 Applications in question shall be referred to the Council.

 4. SECTIONS AND GROUPS/NETWORKS.
 Membership in a Section shall be optional.
 Members are represented on the Council through Sections and/or Divisional representation of the IADR Scientific Group or Network.
 Any Division member who is not a member of a Section, Group or Network shall be represented by the Section nearest the member.

 (a) Membership may be terminated automatically by a member upon delivery of a formal notice to the Chief Executive Officer of that member’s resignation.

 (b) Members are terminated from membership after 90 days of non-payment of dues.